28 arrested, tear gas used in Wisconsin protests | Law-Order

 Two people arrested were evaluated for minor injuries, police said.
 One of the arrestees was driving in one of three vehicles that had come to the Wauwatosa Police Department early Saturday.
 The vehicle almost hit an officer, according to police.
 The driver got into a second vehicle, and police arrested the person after a short chase, authorities said.

-Neil Patel said in a statement that reporters Shelby Talcott and Richie McGinniss "were brutally beaten with clubs for no reason", the Milwaukee Journal Sentinel reported.
+Neil Patel, who founded the conservative news outlet with Tucker Carlson, said in a statement that reporters Shelby Talcott and Richie McGinniss "were brutally beaten with clubs for no reason," the Milwaukee Journal Sentinel reported.
 A message seeking comment from the Wauwatosa Police Department was not immediately returned to The Associated Press.